edthena/policies/terms.md

 through) the Site is the property of R3 Collaboratives or its software suppliers and is protected by United States and international copyright laws.

-17. ELECTRONIC COMMUNICATIONS
+18. ELECTRONIC COMMUNICATIONS
 -----------------------------

-When User visits the Site or sends e-mails to R3 Collaboratives, User is communicating with R3 Collaboratives electronically.
+When User visits the Site or App or sends e-mails to R3 Collaboratives, User is communicating with R3 Collaboratives electronically.
 User hereby consents to receive communications from R3 Collaboratives electronically.
 R3 Collaboratives will communicate with User by e-mail or by posting notices on the Site.
 User